naugtur/npm-audit-resolver/README.md

 You can run `npm audit fix` before resolving unfixable issues. `resolve-audit` will offer you that option first before asking any questions about specific issues.

 Requires npm v7.24.2+ or yarn installed alongside
-Works with node 12+ (could run on older, but my dependencies dropped them)
+Works with node 14+ (could run on 12 and npm6 but no guarantees going forward)
-*You can use audit recolver v2.x with npm6.*
+*You can use audit resolver v2.x with npm6.*
-*Yarn support was not heavily tested across versions, but seems to work well with yarn 1 and 3*
+*Yarn support was not heavily tested across versions, but works well with current yarn 1 and 3 at the time of writing*

 ## Install

 ```